 For people who just start to sew it is best to purchase needles of different sizes and types in sets.
-And afterwards choose from the set few sharp long needles with big eyes for basting (you can use them for any lightweight and medium weight fabric), few thicker needles for heavyweight cloth, and few very thin needles for sewing silk.
+And afterward choose from the set a few sharp long needles with big eyes for basting (you can use them for any lightweight and medium weight fabric), a few thicker needles for heavyweight cloth, and a few very thin needles for sewing silk.

 By the way, don’t forget to count your needles every time you sew.
 They have a tendency to disappear!
 And the most disappearing place is the pincushion itself.
 It is amazing how many needles can get lost inside the pincushion.
 But not only that.
 Needles fall down the table without me being aware of it, they hide in the thread spools of different colors, they stick to the fabric I use for a project, and they find their way to any small gap around my place in the sewing room.

-Also, I run my needles though the fabric so they don’t stick out from the pincushion and keep some of my needles with threads in them.
+Also, I run my needles through the fabric so they don’t stick out from the pincushion and keep some of my needles with threads in them.
 It helps.

 Now about other disappearing things – sewing pins and safety pins.

-They differ in length, thickness and have heads of different shapes, sizes, and colors.
+They differ in length, and thickness and have heads of different shapes, sizes, and colors.

 They vary from tiny and very thin silk pins to very large upholstery pins.
 Knowing which ones to use will make a big difference in your project because of the way they interact with the fabric.
 Any experienced seamstress always has at hand more than one set of sewing pins.

-Buy these pins.
-They are sharp, very thin, long enough, easy to work with and good for any lightweight and medium weight material including fine silk.
+I use these pins.
+They are sharp, very thin, long enough, easy to work with, and good for any lightweight and medium-weight material including fine silk.

-When I started to sew I bought these pins which look really nice with their colorful heads.
+When I started to sew I bought these pins which looked really nice with their colorful heads.
 But the quality is really bad.
-They are thick, blunt and notched.
+They are thick, blunt, and notched.